 - Hat.
 Keep that skull in the shade!

-- Bring enough snacks/food for a 4-6 hour experience.
+- Bring enough snack for a 5-6 hour experience.
 You may want to stop and take photos, sketch, write, explore one of the hikes along the river, or just take in the majesty of the space.
 Those activities take energy and time.
 Have the right fuel for your day.

 - Dry bags.
-We sell great dry bags and dry boxes, some for your phone, some are coolers, some are backpack-style, some are large enough for your sleeping bag, pillow, tent, and ground pad.
-Make sure your dry bag works and is in good condition.
+We sell great dry bags and dry boxes, some for your phone, some are coolers, some are backpack-style.
+Make sure your dry bag is in good condition.

-- If you are planning to camp out along the river in one of the six camping spots (1st come, 1st served), park your vehicle in the overnight lot, which is maybe 150 yards up the road from the Ramp Parking Area.
-If you are planning to be off the river on the same day, park in the dirt lot near the ramp.
+- You'll park in the dirt lot just "inland" from the ramp.
 National Recreation Area parking fees apply; there is a kiosk about 4.5 miles from Lee's Ferry where you may purchase a short-term or long-term pass.

 - Leave rocks and any artifacts you may encounter alone.
 Leave the petroglyphs alone.
-Take pictures, make memories.
+Take only photo and video, make memories.

 - There are great restaurants in Page (Bonkers, Bird House, Slackers) and Kanab (Escobar's, Sego ), also the food at Jacob Lake Lodge is good.
-If you want to grab a meal on your way back to Hurricane, UT, there are some options.
+If you want to grab a meal on your way back to St. George/Hurricane, there are some options.

 - The fastest way to Lee's Ferry from Hurricane or St. George, UT is via Fredonia, AZ and then over 89-A past Jacob Lake Lodge and on to Marble Canyon.